snowflakedb/snowflake-cli-templates/dcm_project/README.md

 After creating a new `DCM PROJECT`, you can validate what changes will be applied to your Snowflake account with this command.
-This command will perform all the same validations and consistency checks like a regular `snow project execute`, but will not persist any changes to your Snowflake objects.
+This command will perform all the same validations and consistency checks like a regular `snow project execute`, but will not persist any changes to your Snowflake account objects.

 ```bash
 snow dcm plan <project_identifier> --from <source_stage_name> --configuration <config_name>